llxisdsh/pb/README.md

 ## 🙏 Acknowledgments

-pb.MapOf builds upon the excellent work of [xsync](https://github.com/puzpuzpuz/xsync) (specifically the v3 version, which is licensed under MIT).
+pb.MapOf builds upon the excellent work of [xsync](https://github.com/puzpuzpuz/xsync)(v3, MIT licensed).
 We extend our gratitude to the xsync authors and the broader Go community.
 Reproduce its introduction below:

 ```